dferdowsfy/KairoDex/README.md

 - `public/manifest.json` is set.
 Use the Install hint or browser menu to install.
  - In development, PWA is disabled; build for production to enable service worker.

+## Netlify troubleshooting (short)

+If you deploy to Netlify and hit build problems, try these quick steps in order:

+- Clear the build cache and re-deploy: Site → Deploys → Trigger deploy → Clear cache and deploy site.
+This often fixes stale artifact or dependency issues.
+- Check plugin conflicts: ensure only the official `@netlify/plugin-nextjs` is enabled for this site (netlify.toml already references it).
+Temporarily disable other Netlify plugins and re-run to isolate conflicts.
+- Verify required environment variables are set in Site settings → Build & deploy → Environment.
+Missing server-side secrets (for example SUPABASE_SERVICE_ROLE_KEY, STRIPE_SECRET_KEY, JWT_SECRET) commonly cause build-time or runtime failures.
+- Match Node version: Netlify should use Node 20.x for this project. `netlify.toml` sets NODE_VERSION=20; double-check Site environment or the Netlify UI runtime settings if builds report incompatible Node versions.
+- If the build fails with memory errors, try building locally with increased memory: set `NODE_OPTIONS=--max_old_space_size=4096` and run `npm run build` to confirm.

+If these steps don't help, paste the first failing error from the Netlify build log into an issue or support ticket — the first error is usually the root cause.

 ## Supabase schema (seed)

 Run in Supabase SQL editor: